-Let's work with this pair of default Uptime Infrastructure Monitor users, and make them match completely unique personas.
+Let's work with this pair of default up time users, and make them match completely unique personas.
 They already each are associated with their own role; let's put them in unique user groups.

 Create a New User Group